quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/defaults_and_capabilities.md

 `Model` defaults to `kT=0.0`. `solver` uses `EnergyDIIS()` for all supported normal and BdG calculations.
 EDIIS minimizes internal energy over its density history and never switches methods.
 An explicit `scf=` selects another method.
-All SCF settings are keyword-only.
+All SCF settings are keyword-only, as are integration and matrix-function settings.
 The top-level `tol`
 provides a convenient shared accuracy policy, while `scf_tol`, `filling_tol`, `mu_tol`, `density_matrix_tol` and `charge_tol` separate individual budgets.
 An explicit `density_matrix_tol` also supplies an omitted `charge_tol`; users may override charge accuracy independently.
+The tolerance policy also sets `matrix_function_tol=tol/5` for approximating the Fermi matrix function; change this budget by returning a modified `ErrorTolerances` from that same policy.
-Energy and entropy estimates in `result.errors` are diagnostics, not targets.
+Energy and entropy estimates in
+`result.errors` are diagnostics, not targets.
 Integration targets are populated only after the prescribed/accuracy-controlled mode has been resolved.
 An explicit `nk` always retains prescribed-size semantics.

 Every density backend returns entropy and the expectation of the input quadratic Hamiltonian as `band_energy`.
+Model-based density results also retain known interaction-corrected `internal_energy` and `free_energy`, including the default selected results.
 SCF results report interaction-corrected `internal_energy` and `free_energy`, with entropy in units of Boltzmann's constant.
 All these quantities are per cell per physical orbital.
 Dense periodic evaluation reuses eigenvalues; sparse AAA evaluation shares poles and matrix factorizations between density and entropy.